guildai/guildai/guild/tests/op-utils.md

     >>> a2f(["-abar"])
     {'a': 'bar'}

-If multipe option args are specified, only the last is used:
+If multipe option args are specified, the subsequent args are ignored (note: these are available in `args_to_flags2` as 'extra' args).

     >>> a2f(["--foo", "abd", "def"])
-    {'foo': 'def'}
+    {'foo': 'abd'}

 If a negative number is specified as an option value, it is treated as a number and not as a short form option: